Skip to main content

 geometric versus arithmetic series

-Whereas in arithmetic series, a constant is only added to each element of the series.
+In an arithmetic series, a constant is only added to each element.

 Meaning of terms

-• Harmonic series - The name is related to music instruments and how different string length generate different sounds.
+• Harmonic series - The name comes from music.
+Different string lengths make different sounds.

 • Number of pairs - This is also used for same use cases where there are nested for loops.
 Similar to Sum of 1 through N−1.